Coronavirus jolt in Vietnam casts pall over Communist Party's coronation congress | Health

 Vietnam's worst single-day coronavirus outbreak so far, its first for nearly two months, gatecrashed the Communist Party's carefully choreographed five-yearly congress on Thursday - a major headache for a government that has prided itself on keeping the pandemic at bay.

 After 84 new cases were detected in the northern provinces of Hai Duong and Quang Ninh, the health ministry massively ramped up testing and quarantine calls.
-The current outbreak could lead to as many as 30,000 cases in the country, Vietnam's coronavirus taskforce chief warned.
+State television quoted the coronavirus taskforce chief as saying preparations should be made for a scenario of up to 30,000 COVID-19 cases.
 The health ministry has proposed halting international flights and banning large gatherings ahead of the Lunar New year holiday season, just two weeks away.

 The government late on Thursday said it will build three field hospitals in Hai Duong province, without giving their sizes.
 Prime Minister Nguyen Xuan Phuc urged calm and promised swift action at an urgently called meeting on the sidelines of the congress.
 Against a backdrop of a buoyant economy, bolstered by keeping coronavirus cases to around 1,600 and deaths to just 35, the congress will select Vietnam's leadership and shape policy for the next five years and beyond.